 Remuneration for executives consists of a fixed portion and a bonus linked to the Company’s performance.

-Compensation for outside directors and corporate auditors, responsible primarily for the management supervision function, consists of fixed compensation only.
+Compensation for outside directors and corporate auditors consists of fixed compensation only.

-GLORY has established a Compensation Advisory Committee to ensure the transparency and objectivity of decisions relating to remuneration for directors and corporate auditors.
-Before making decisions about remuneration for officers and related matters, the Board of Directors always seeks the advice of the Compensation Advisory Committee and submits proposals to the General Meeting of Shareholders or the Board of Directors.
+GLORY has established a Compensation Advisory Committee to ensure the transparency and objectivity of decisions relating to remuneration for directors, corporate auditors and other executives.
+Before making decisions about remuneration for such executives and related matters, the Board of Directors always seeks the advice of the Compensation Advisory Committee and submits proposals to the General Meeting of Shareholders, the Board of Directors, or corporate Auditors.